R92G/best-react-typescript-practices/README.md

 1. **Dynamic Filters**: Currently, the filters are hardcoded.
 The next step is to make these filters dynamic, allowing users to apply filters based on the data retrieved from the API.
 2. **Group Products by Color**: Enhance the user experience by grouping products by color, providing users with a more organized and intuitive product display.
 3. **Build a Checkout Screen**: Add a checkout screen where users can review their selected items, input payment details, and complete their purchases.
+4. **Add more tests**: Add tests to verify the favorites, seach and filter functions work as intended.

 ---